Log-concave poset inequalities: Final remarks and open problems

 As we mentioned in the introduction, traditionally matroids are viewed as a subclass of lattices, see e.g.~\cite{Ox,Welsh}.
 Similarly, greedoids are usually defined by their feasible sets a more general subclass of posets (cf.~$\S$\ref{ss:hist-greedoid}).
 Thus, the title of the paper.

 Our proofs in Section~\ref{s:atlas} borrows heavily from~\cite{SvH19}, although they are written in a very different language (see also Remark~\ref{r:Hyp-claim}).
 According to the authors, the idea of this proof can be traced back to the work of Lichnerowicz~\cite{Lic}, see \cite[$\S$6.3]{SvH19} for a further discussion.

-The proofs in Section~\ref{s:atlas-equality} are also very similar to the arguments in~\cite{Ale, Weyl}.
-The latter is unintentional as we learned of the connection after the paper was written.
+The proof of Theorem~\ref{t:equality Hyp} is a modification on the argument in~\cite{Ale}, which in turn is based on~\cite{Weyl}.
+In the draft of the paper, we were not aware of the connection and used a similar but longer argument.
+This simplification was kindly proposed to us by Ramon van Handel (personal communication).

 In the proof of Theorem~\ref{t:greedoid} given in $\S$\ref{ss:greedoid-proof}, at a critical step (in the base of induction), we employed \emph{Cauchy's interlacing theorem}.
 In fact, interlacing of eigenvalues is surprisingly powerful, see e.g.\ \cite{Hua,MSS} for notable recent applications.